IRB Seminar Series

 This seminar is for investigators new to the NYU IRB and IRBs in general.
-The presenters will provide an overview of submission requirements, a quick look at the federal regulations, and the ethics of human subject research, including the challenges of conducting human research during the COVID-19 pandemic.
-There will be a question and answer session immediately following the presentation.
+The presenters will provide an overview of submission requirements, the federal regulations, and the ethics of human subject research.
+Attendees are encouraged to ask questions throughout.

 Cayuse IRB Overview